Genoa Cristoforo Colombo Airport: Overview

+The airport began construction in 1954 and opened in 1962, at a cost of 12.8 billion lira.
+Building an offshore airport was not a strange or unique solution only for Genoa.
+Among the most conspicuous examples are other airports in Nice, Venice, Gibraltar, or Hong Kong.

-The airport is the most important one of Liguria and it serves the city and Port of Genoa, as well as considerable population in Southern Piedmont (Asti and Alessandria Provinces, Southern areas of Cuneo Province).
+The current terminal building was opened in 1986.
+It is the most important airport in Liguria and it serves the city and Port of Genoa, as well as a considerable population in Southern Piedmont (Asti and Alessandria Provinces, southern areas of Cuneo Province).
 In 2018, with 1,455,626 passengers having passed through the airport, Genoa is the 21st busiest Italian airport by passenger traffic.
-The Spanish low-cost airline Volotea operates one of its four bases in Italy in Genoa Airport.

 It is currently operated by Aeroporto di Genova S.P.A., which has recently upgraded the airport complex.
-The airport is named after the notable Genoese navigator and explorer Christopher Columbus, who is recalled in the monument La Vela di Colombo.
+The airport is named after the notable Genoese navigator and explorer Christopher Columbus (1451–1506), who is recalled in the monument La Vela di Colombo.
 The airport was the manufacturing base for Piaggio Aerospace, an Italian aircraft design and production company.

 In January 2022, Volotea announced to close their Genoa base after five years, leading to the cancellation of 14 routes.

-The construction

-Building an offshore airport was not a strange or unique solution only for Genoa.
-Among the most conspicuous examples we can mention the infrastructures in New York or those of Nice, Venice, Gibraltar.